townsville/book-1/townsville.md

 ---

 But the last part was missing, the corner of the page was ripped off.
 Wispy stared at the page in a stupor.
 He then turned it over and gazed at the map.
 He had an uncanny ability of remembering everything he read and saw - with perfect recall.
 He folded the page up and put it back into the advert-o-chure.
-His heart was pumping fast and he quickly made his way to the line for the cashier.
-The line to the cashier was about a hundred people deep.
-He stood at the back to wait but lost his patience.
-He ran past the the people in front of him to the cashier.
+His heart was pumping fast and he quickly made his way to the line for the cashier which was about a hundred people deep.
+He stood at the back to wait but lost his patience and started running past the people in front of him to the cashier.

 "Please!
 I must checkout now, it's an emergency!" wispy yelled at the cashier.